-The Wi-Fi settings on the main access point and in the 'Repeater' mode will be identical, as the device copies the wireless network parameters from the main router (in case of the Keenetic dual-band model both 2.4 and 5 GHz Wi-Fi networks are enhanced).
-Your wireless clients will switch between the main router and the Repeater without any additional reconfiguration, depending on the signal level at any point in the apartment.
-You can connect clients to the Repeater using both wireless network or Ethernet cable.
+The Wi-Fi settings on the Main Router and a repeater will be identical, as the device copies the wireless network parameters from the Main Router (in the case of the Keenetic dual-band model both 2.4 and 5 GHz Wi-Fi networks are enhanced).
+Your wireless clients will switch between the Main Router and a repeater without any additional reconfiguration, depending on the signal level at any point in the apartment.
+You can connect clients to the repeater using both wireless network or Ethernet cable.

-For more information on configuring this mode, see the article Repeater mode.
+For more information on configuring this mode, see the article 'Repeater/Extender Mode'.

-In this mode, the Keenetic works as a normal network switch with a wireless access point.
-This mode is used to expand the Wi-Fi area with an Ethernet cable connection.
+The Keenetic works as a normal network switch with a wireless access point in this mode.
+The mode is used to expand the Wi-Fi area with an Ethernet cable connection.
 This option is useful if you want to extend the coverage of an existing Wi-Fi network without compromising its maximum performance.
-If necessary, you can use Seamless Wi-Fi roaming in this mode.
+If necessary, you can use seamless Wi-Fi roaming in this mode.

 Connect the router to your home network using an Ethernet cable, and then connect your wireless devices to it.
-By default, in Access Point mode, your wireless network will work with the password and network name that are shown on the label on the additional router, but you can change them to the settings of the main router.
+By default, in Access Point/Extender Mode, your wireless network will work with the password and network name that are shown on the label on the additional router, but you can change them to the settings of the Main Router.

 Another way to get the Keenetic back to the main mode is to perform a factory reset using the Reset button on the device body.
 In this case, the Keenetic will return to the main mode with the default settings, and all configurations of other modes will also be reset to the factory settings.